The Rose of Versailles: Animated series

+Animated films

+The Rose of Versailles: I'll Love You As Long As I Live (ベルサイユのばら 生命あるかぎり愛して, Berusaiyu no Bara: Inochi aru kagiri Aishite), an anime film adaptation of the 1979 series, was released on as an original video animation on May 21, 1987.
+In 2007, Toei Animation announced that it would produce a new Rose of Versailles animated film, but no film was ever produced.

+A new anime film adaptation of The Rose of Versailles was announced to mark the 50th anniversary of the release of the manga series on September 6, 2022, and was released in theaters in Japan on January 31, 2025.
+The film is produced by MAPPA and directed by Ai Yoshimura, with Tomoko Konparu writing the script, Mariko Oka designing the characters, and Hiroyuki Sawano and Kohta Yamamoto composing the music.
+It stars Miyuki Sawashiro as Oscar, Aya Hirano as Marie Antoinette, Toshiyuki Toyonaga as André, and Kazuki Kato as von Fersen.
+The theme song for the film, "Versailles", is performed by Ayaka.
+Netflix released the film on April 30, 2025.

 Musicals

 The all-female theater revue the Takarazuka Revue has dramatized The Rose of Versailles multiple times since 1974.
 The show's role in Takarazuka history is particularly notable, as it triggered a significant surge in the revue's popularity and established its "Top Star" system of assigning lead roles.
-From 1974 to 1976, all four Takarazuka troupes staged The Rose of Versailles, drawing a total audience of 1.6 million; the revue's 1986 staging alone drew an audience of 2.1 million.
+From 1974 to 1976, all four Takarazuka troupes staged The Rose of Versailles, drawing a total audience of 1.6 million; the revue's 1986 production alone drew an audience of 2.1 million.
+In 2024, a Korean adaption debuted at the Chungmu Art Center, Seoul.

 Live-action film

 Lady Oscar, a live-action film adaptation of The Rose of Versailles, was released in Japan on March 3, 1979.
 The film was directed by Jacques Demy, and stars Catriona MacColl as Oscar and Barry Stokes as André.

 Other

-In 2014, an official Flash animation parody of The Rose of Versailles produced by the artist FROGMAN was released.
+In 2014, an official Flash animation parody of The Rose of Versailles produced by the artist Frogman was released.
 In 2017, video game developer Otomate announced Berubara Private Academy: Rose of Versailles Re*imagination, a visual novel inspired by The Rose of Versailles, which was released in 2019.